sf-wdi-15/iterators_lab/README.md

 ## Directions

+To get setup fork and clone this repo then run `npm install`.

 In this homework you'll be implementing some useful function that are commonly used in making web applications: `first`, `last`, `indexOf`, `last`, and of course, `each` and `map`.

 Your job will be to use the `assert.equal` method to write assertions that test your function is working correctly.
 Each file can be run using